Day One (My FAQ's)treatacne

 So you ARE changing your diet?

 Yes.
-After joining this website, I am becoming much more convinced that nutrition and diet plays a role in our acne.
+After joining this website I've seen how nutrition and diet plays a role in our acne.

 How many servings/meals do you eat a day?

-I don't actually eat "meals" but "snack" about 3-5 times a day with around 4-5 servings of fruit and vegetables throughout the day.
+I don't actually eat "meals" but will eat about 2-5 times a day.

 What do you drink now?